Quinn-HGB/Phraseology-Visualizer/ReadMe.md

 NORMALIZED METRIC DISPLAY

-Last updated: April 8 2019
+Last updated: April 26 2019

 # The purpose of the chart is to display the metrics obtained from NLP (Natural Language Processing) exercises.

 ## script.js
 This is where the sheet data is structured and the graph is generated and drawn.
 The data is saved to sheetData using the getData function and is parsed with the Cycle class (see Cycle.js), then the data is displayed using the drawGraph function.
+There are many different ways to display the data.
+Check out each of their respective files to see how the graphs are made!

 ### Functions
 - on load, the program binds the data getter followed by drawGraph function to the Draw button